-Social Science Fiction from Shelley to the 21st Century Science Fiction is more than just spaceships and aliens.
+Social Science Fiction from Shelley to the 21st

+Century Science Fiction is more than just spaceships and aliens.
 In its own right, Sci-Fi is a legitimate literary genre that, when done well, holds a mirror up to the present and examines our world in a different light.
 Make no mistake: the works we read are (mostly) serious and have agendas.
 This class is not a history of Science Fiction, though we will cover some aspects of its evolution; it is more of a limited inquiry into the themes, ideas, motifs, styles, and hallmarks of the genre.
 A good many of the texts deal with, in one form or another, the concept of dystopian societies and/or how humans and machines/technology negotiate a frequently tense and tenuous existence; we grapple with similar issues in our present-day lives, and our experiences will help inform our study of these works.
 Through a variety of mediums (novels, short stories, plays, film, television, essays), we will explore a small slice of the Science Fiction world.
-Works read and discussed might include but aren't limited to Brave New World, Fahrenheit 451, R.U.R., 1984, stories by Gibson, Lovecraft, Poe, P.K.
+Works read and discussed might include but aren't limited to Brave New World,

+Fahrenheit 451, R.U.R., 1984, stories by Gibson, Lovecraft, Poe, P.K.
 Dick, Asimov, Hawthorne, Butler, Delany, and others.
-A list of Essential Questions will offer strategies for examining each text, but students will be required to bring their own insights and queries to the class as well. $\frac{1}{2}$ credit exploring social thought and theory.
+A list of Essential Questions will offer strategies for examining each text, but students will be required to bring their own insights and queries to the class as well. /2 credit

+Utopias and Dystopias in Literature For some, the words "utopia" or "dystopia" bring to mind good or bad futures.
+For others, these imaginary places can be dismissed as the unrealistic hopes of optimists or the irrational fears of pessimists.
+For a set of authors and critics, however, this genre is rich territory for exploring social thought and theory.
 This course begins by asking students to contemplate what attracts us to articulations of more utopian lands, worlds, or ways of being and why we are so interested in imagining disastrous wrong turns in dystopic futures.
 In texts dating back to Samuel Johnson's eighteenth-century Rasselas and to contemporary "cli-fi" post-apocalyptic dystopias imagining the ravages of unmitigated climate change, our course focuses on the worlds the literature imagines and takes brief excursions into the ideologies, histories, and philosophies the literature invokes.
 Students will write critically about major texts and ultimately describe or create their own utopia.
 Possible authors and texts include Ursula Le Guin, Junot Diaz's edited collection Global Dystopias, China Mieville's essays, and Nnedi Okorafor's Binti.
 1/2 credit